E3 2018 has a full games schedule, even if there's no new Xbox or PlayStation

 This year, I'm expecting to get my first glimpse of gameplay from Red Dead Redemption 2, the sequel to Rockstar Games' hit 2010 western drama.
 I'll be watching to see if Spider-Man from Insomnia Games can be the next character to break the curse of bad superhero video games.
 And I can't wait to see what Nintendo is going to do next with its hit Super Smash Bros. fighting game series.

 And those are just the games we know about.
-Rumors are swirling around a new Halo space shooting epic from Microsoft, and that the hit battle royale game Fortnite will be coming to Nintendo's Switch.
+Rumors are swirling around a new Halo space shooting epic from Microsoft, and that Fortnite will be coming to Nintendo's Switch.

 After the media days, the convention center opens.
 The expo and its surrounding theaters and event halls promise 3,250 games, gadgets and toys spread across 410,000 square feet of exhibit space, with multimillion-dollar booths filled with props and life-size re-creations of game worlds -- like when Electronic Arts brought in a bunch of re-created Star Wars props, or when you could walk through Nintendo's Metro Kingdom from Super Mario Odyssey.